mahyahhp/life-in-the-uk-test/README.md

 *The opposition: The second-largest party in the House of Commons.
 The leader of the opposition usually becomes Prime Minister if his or her party wins the next General Election.
 They challenges PM at Prime Minister’s Questions, which takes place every week while Parliament is sitting.
 The leader of the opposition also appoints senior opposition MPs to be ‘shadow ministers’.
 They form the shadow cabinet and their role is to challenge the government and put forward alternative policies.
 * Pressure and lobby groups: are organisations which try to influence government policy such as the CBI (Confederation of British Industry) which represents the views of British busines, the environment (for example, Greenpeace) or human rights (for example, Liberty).
 * The civil service: support the government in developing and implementing its policies.
 They also deliver public services.
 Civil servants are accountable to ministers.
 They are chosen on merit and are politically neutral – they are not political appointees.
-* Local governments=councils=local authorities: - For towns, cities and rural areas- They are funded by money from central government and by local taxes. - London has 33 local authorities, with the Greater London Authority and the Mayor of London coordinating policies across the capital. - Usually council elections are held every year.
+* Local governments=councils=local authorities: - For towns, cities and rural areas- They are funded by money from central government and by local taxes. - London has 33 local authorities, with the Greater London Authority and the Mayor (the ceremonial leader of the council) of London coordinating policies across the capital. - Usually council elections are held every year.
 * Proceedings in Parliament are published in official reports called Hansard.
 * The electoral register: To vote!
 Britain: You can register by contacting your local council. www.aboutmyvote.co.uk to find your local council.
 Northern Ireland: A system called ‘individual registration’ and all those entitled to vote must complete their own registration form.
 * People vote in elections at places called polling stations, or polling places in Scotland.Before the election you will be sent a poll card.
 This tells you where your polling station or polling place is and when the election will take place.
 On election day, the polling station or place will be open from 7.00 am until 10.00 pm.When you arrive at the polling station, the staff will ask for your name and address.
 In Northern Ireland you will also have to show photographic identification. - You can also vote using postal ballot.